Deep Probabilistic Supervision for Image Classification

 \subsection{Penultimate Layer Representations}

 Inspired by \cite{muller2019does}, we visualize the penultimate layer representations in Figure \ref{fig:penultimate_representations}.
-BSD yields tighter, less overlapping clusters than conventional training, which is somewhat surprising since BSD promotes learning of sample-specific features.
+DPS yields tighter, less overlapping clusters than conventional training, which is somewhat surprising since DPS promotes learning of sample-specific features.
 It seems that learning similarities between classes can help differentiate among them.